orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

   * youtube.media.less
   * youtube.media.tpl.html

-Note: This is in contrary to other components, where I use the &#8220;kebab" notation / dash (meaning, I should change that in echoes1 as well).
+Note: This is in contrary to other components, where I use the "kebab" notation / dash (meaning, I should change that in echoes1 as well).

 In echoes2, I  updated the files: